polyfacet/my-md-log/Other/Principles.md

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Zen_of_Python)

 A note about the Python language is that i reduces the use of the noisy {}; which are so frequent in so many programming languages.
 Similar to VB.NET - the sibling of C# - which for some reason it is popular to frown upon.
-Even though VB.NET have some syntax that I don't like, it is most of the time much more explicit and clean than C# As seen in example below, the VB-syntax could actually also be a typical pseudo-code.
+Even though VB.NET have some syntax that I don't like, it is most of the time much more explicit and clean than C#.
+As seen in example below, the VB-syntax could actually also be a typical pseudo-code.

 VB.NET